Orbiit/elimination/README.md

 ## Things to add

-- (server side; simple) Non-incremental game IDs
-- (server side; simple-ish) Better client-facing error messages
-- (probably easy) Mark the winner on the game page
+- (requires finding/making a crown icon and updating the server code) Mark winner on game page and whether is winner on user page
-  - Could also display the winner in other places too
-  - (a bit less easy but not very hard nonetheless) If so, then it should link to the winner
 - (requires thinking) Finish content for about, welcome, and maybe terms pages
 - (not very easy probably) Prevent navigation away if there are unsaved changes in settings
 - (maybe tedious) Parse for \@mentions, !games, and external links.
 Could also add support for bold, italics, etc.